Orange zest twist

 Adapted from the original equal parts gin, Grand Marnier and sweet vermouth recipe in C. F. Lawlor's 1895 book The Mixicologist in which he describes this as "a delicious drink."
 Handily adding, "Grand Marnier can also be served in a pony-glass like any liqueur."
 Remember, Louis-Alexandre Marnier-Lapostolle only created Grand Marnier 15 years earlier and it must have taken a while for the new liqueur to find its way from France to the Grand Hotel in Cincinnati where Lawlor worked, so he was commenting on what was then an exciting new product.

-There are approximately 187 calories in one serving of Bijou Cocktail (inspired by Lawlor's 1895 recipe).
+One serving of Bijou Cocktail (inspired by Lawlor's 1895 recipe) contains 187 calories.